5 Hours / 5 CEs

 • Practice Setting

-• Domestic violence shelters and advocacy organizations
+• Domestic violence/sexual assault advocacy organizations

-• Child protection and welfare agencies
+• Child protection/child welfare agencies

-• Multidisciplinary threat assessment or case review panels
+• Multidisciplinary case-review panels

 Presented By

-P. Randall Kropp, PhD, Threat Assessment specialist for Protect International Inc.
+P. Randall Kropp, PhD Threat Assessment specialist for Protect International Inc.

 Dr. Randall Kropp is a clinical and forensic psychologist specializing in the assessment and management of violent offenders.
 He works as a threat assessment specialist for Protect International Inc., is a psychologist with the Forensic Psychiatric Services Commission of British Columbia, Canada, and is Adjunct Professor of Psychology at Simon Fraser University.